SiaAf/KLM/README.md

 To have a visual dashboard I have also added a yml file to the application for Prometheus.<br>
 what should be done is:<br>
 - docker pull prom/prometheus (pull the image)
-- docker image ls if the image got downloaded
+- docker image ls (if the image got downloaded)
-- docker run -d --name=prometheus -p 9090:9090 -v <path_to_yml_file>:/etc/prometheus/prometheus.yml prom/prometheus --config.file=/etc/prometheus/prometheus.yml
+- docker run -d --name=prometheus -p 9090:9090 -v <path_to_yml_file>:/etc/prometheus/prometheus.yml prom/prometheus --config.file=/etc/prometheus/prometheus.yml (run the container)
 - prometheus should be visible at port 9090